aejb22122/R-data-analysis-projects/README.md

 # Data analysis - R
-* Elements of the data science pipeline;
+* Some elements of the data science pipeline;
+* Other tutorials ;
-* Turnning raw data into understanding, insight, and knowledge.
+* Turnning raw data into understanding, insight, and knowledge ;